oscarlaird/muc_project_1/README.md

 ### How to use the code

+### Option 1 - Jupyter Notebook

+Launch `jupyter notebook` and open `SensorDataAnalysisActivity.ipynb`.

+If you're using the notebook, you won't need to edit any other Python files.

+### Option 2 - Python Files

+The following files provide functions to help in your code:

-parser.py - Process the sensor data recorded on your smartphone to return a list of tuples (for x, y, z axis of the sensor data)
+- parser_data.py - Process the sensor data recorded on your smartphone to return a list of tuples (for x, y, z axis of the sensor data)

-constants.py - Placeholder for data folder and data file name

-util.py - Utility functions for low pass filter

-plot_data.py - Visualizes X,Y,Z of the sensor data as a time-series plot
+- plot_data.py - Visualizes X,Y,Z of the sensor data as a time-series plot

+You will need to fill in the following files:

+- constants.py - Placeholder for data folder and data file name

-task2.py - template code for Task 2
+- task2.py - template code for Task 2

+- util.py - Utility functions for low pass filter

-task3.py - template code for Task 3
+- task3.py - template code for Task 3

-task4.py - template code for Task 4
+- task4.py - template code for Task 4

-task5.py - template code for Task 5